ansible/community-docs/maintaining.rst

 Every regular contributor once was a newcomer.
 Make the first experience as positive as possible to make the new people coming back.

-Have good development documentation.
-Get feedback from new contributors if there were thing they struggled with when working on their proposals and improve the documentation correspondingly.
+Good development documentation makes contributors life much easier.
+Get feedback from new contributors if there were things they struggled with when working on their proposals and improve the documentation correspondingly.

 Create the ``CONTRIBUTING`` file in your repository.
 In there, add a link to the `Quick-start guide <create_pr_quick_start_guide.rst>` as well as to other guidelines describing things specific to your collection.